 Students must properly register through the Office of the Registrar to assure they receive credit for the courses they attend.
 Registration for the Jan and Spring Terms generally occurs in October and for Summer School and Fall Term in April.
-A student must schedule an advisement conference with her adviser prior to registration each term.
+A student must schedule an advisement conference with the student's adviser prior to registration each term.